 Project Selection and Portfolio Building

-The selection of the projects to be undertaken should always be based on a set of expectations regarding the value of the project opportunities, their potential contributions to the firm, but also their impacts on resources and their risk profiles.
+Project selection should always be based on a set of expectations regarding the value of the project opportunities, their potential contributions to the firm, but also their impacts on resources and their risk profiles.
 A PMO brings superior clarity and a systematic approach to the project selection process.
 Well-defined priorities and criteria help evaluate the potential impacts of candidate projects for the portfolio and rank projects ideas and business cases.
-The idea is to make sure that the firm’s limited resources are put to work on the highest-yielding projects, and that the potential benefits from projects overcome the perceived risks.
-Leveraging data analytics that provide insight into project performance, the PMO can also determine which active projects are to be deferred or even terminated.
+This is to ensure that the firm’s limited resources work on the highest-yielding projects, and that the potential benefits from projects overcome the perceived risks.
+Leveraging data analytics that provide insight into project performance, the PMO can also determine which active projects to defer or even terminate.
 It can, potentially, substitute new projects for failing initiatives.

 Project Management Offices also focus on building solid and consistent project portfolios, with good balance between various types of projects, taking into consideration the overall impact on budget, resources and benefits.
 Sophisticated software tools supporting portfolio ranking enable selective weighting and can even include portfolio simulation capabilities that make it possible to create multiple “what-if” scenarios and compare various versions of the future of the portfolio.